-This principle explains why so many elected to go with interest-only loans prior to the housing crisis, or even option arm loans during the mortgage boom.
+This principle explains why so many homeowners elected to go with interest-only loans prior to the housing crisis, or even option arm loans during the mortgage boom.

-The general thinking was that you’d gain home equity no matter what.
+The general thinking was that you’d gain home equity no matter what you did.
 And we all know how that ended…

 Home Equity Increases as Home Prices Rise

-Using our previous example, if the value of the home increased to $550,000, your home equity would rise to $100,000 for doing absolutely nothing (other than staying current on your mortgage).
+Using our previous example from above, if the value of the home increased to $550,000, your home equity would rise to $100,000 for doing absolutely nothing (other than staying current on your mortgage).

-It would actually be more than $100,000 thanks to mortgage payments made between the time the home’s value increased from $500,000 to $550,000, but you get the idea.
+In fact, it would actually be more than $100,000 thanks to mortgage payments made between the time the home’s value increased from $500,000 to $550,000, but you get the idea.

 This is where homeownership starts looking attractive.
 That combination of regular payments reducing the principal balance and home prices increasing can be pretty sweet.

 Just keep in mind the opposite is also true, and if you refinance and pull “cash-out” at market peak, you may find yourself underwater on your mortgage(s).